statgen/ansible-bravo-deploy/readme.md

 # BRAVO Deployment with Ansible

-Three roles:
+This ansible playbook performs three broad tasks:
-- Install components & configure.
+- Install and configure components (mounts, credentials, db, app, etc).
 - Download, unpack, and load backing data.
-- Run applications as systemd services.
+- Deploy applications as systemd services.

+The [run deployment](#run-deployment) section at the end of this document describes the commands to perform these tasks, or a subset of them, on the hosts

 ## Dependencies
 - AWS Credentials configured locally.